The best hotels in Nuremberg

 For day-trippers, staying near the Hauptbahnhof makes genuine sense: ibis Hauptbahnhof or Le Méridien Grand Hotel are both under 3 minutes walk from the platforms.
 Le Méridien at $290-420/night is a splurge, but if you're spending most of your days out of the city, a great room to come back to makes that price easier to justify.

-Nuremberg's best neighborhoods
+Nuremberg's best hotel regions

 The Altstadt is where you want to be. cobblestones, the Kaiserburg above you, and everything walkable.
 Bahnhofsviertel works if you're here on business and catching early trains, but don't let convenience be your whole decision.